BAVDE1/1.ab_game/levels/key (README).txt

-NOTE: levels are free to be changed, but avoid touching the lobby, or at least not the level selectors in the lobby
+NOTE: levels are free to be changed, but avoid touching the lobby, or at least not the level selectors in the lobby.
+DO NOT remove OR add files to the 'levels' directory

 Normal blocks:
 # = normal block